anthonyfwill/dungeon_escape/README.md

 - **A Star Search Algorithm:** Pathfinding and shortest path calculation for knights.
 - **Monte Carlo Search Trees:** Simulation-based decision-making for knights.
-- **Minimax Algorithm:** Adversarial strategy for knights and dragon.
+- **Minimax Algorithm:** Adversarial strategy for the dragon and knights.
 - **Nash Equilibrium:** Collaborative strategy for knights.
 - **Reinforcement Learning:** Adaptive learning and behavior modeling for knights.

+## Enable Hero 1 as A* to kill the dragon
+1. Go to **AO ALgo -> AStar**
+2. Comment line 14 and uncomment line 13 and line 290

+## Enable Hero 1 as MCTS to kill the dragon
+1. Undo the changes in the section above

+## Enable LightUp path for Hero 1 A*
+1. Uncomment line 303

 # Project Setup Instructions